cciw-uk/cciw.co.uk/docs/development_setup.rst

-(Ideally we would include a Vagrant/Docker setup, but these always seem to be more trouble than they are worth, they always get out of date if they are not actually been using for deployment).
+(Ideally we would include a Vagrant/Docker setup, but these always seem to be more trouble than they are worth, they always get out of date if they are not actually being using for deployment).

 Assuming a Linux/Unix machine, the requirements are:

-* Python 3.7
+* Python 3.9
-* Postgres 11
+* Postgres 12
 * Node

 For tests, see also: